 It’s been a while, but following on from my Starting The Morning post, I thought I’d share with you some habits/things I have and do that help keep me healthy.
-They say it’s the small things, so here’s 5 good ones to start with.
+They say it’s the small things, so here are 5 good ones to start with.

 We all know sleep is good for us and a vital part of functioning as a human being.
 I’m also sure that most of us would be able to say how many hours they feel their bodies need.
 My mum always commented that I needed 8 hours and this is something I’ve stuck to.
 It is said that adults range from needing 7.5 – 9 hours.

-Getting enough quality sleep can help protect your mental and physical health, plus quality of life.
+Getting enough quality sleep can help protect your mental and physical health, plus the quality of life.

 While sleeping, your brain is getting ready for the next day, as well as repairing your heart and blood vessels, which makes it one of the best healthy habits to be aware of.

-I chose recently to stop adding a small amount of juice to my water, so I wont lie in saying that I had been struggling to meet my 2 litre target.
-However, after exercise, there is nothing more satisfying that drinking chilled water.
+I chose recently to stop adding a small amount of juice to my water, so I won’t lie in saying that I had been struggling to meet my 2-litre target.
+However, after exercise, there is nothing more satisfying than drinking chilled water.
 So number two of my healthy habits is to make sure I have a bottle of water in the fridge.

 All About The Greens.